open-telemetry/oteps/text/0049-metric-label-set.md

 ## Motivation

 Labels are the term for key-value pairs used in the OpenTelemetry Metrics API.
-Treatment of labels in the metrics API is especially important for performance, across a variety of export strategies.
+Treatment of labels in the Metrics API is especially important for performance across a variety of export strategies.

 Whether pushing or pulling metrics, whether aggregating metric events in the process or not, it is an expensive computation to translate a set of labels into either a serialized representation or a unique lookup key.
 Users of the metrics API stand to benefit by re-using label sets whenever possible, because manipulating label sets often dominates the cost of processing metric events.